-Families are the best place to raise children.
-Poverty, disability and natural disasters have driven millions of children out of family care.
-While reliable data is limited, estimates suggest between 2.3 and five million children live in residential institutions—often referred to as “orphanages”.
-Such institutionalization of children denies them their basic human rights.
-Children raised in institutions can suffer harmful long-term consequences to their health and development and are more likely than their peers to struggle with housing and employment, or worse to end up exploited.
-Well-meaning people donate millions of dollars to residential facilities, further advancing the myth that life away from family is a better life, not knowing that 80-90% of these children have a living parent and are not orphans at all.
-Catholic Relief Services, Lumos and Maestral International, and their partners are changing the way society cares for children.
-Changing the Way We Care: 1) Helps children remain with or return to safe and nurturing families; 2) Directs or redirects resources and advocacy to support and strengthen families; and 3) Works with governments to strengthen systems that promote family care.
+The best environment in which to raise a child is in a family.
+Tragically, poverty, disability and natural disasters have driven millions of children out of family care.
+While reliable data is limited, estimates suggest more than 5.4 million children currently live in residential care, often referred to as “orphanages.”
+Children raised in residential care can suffer harmful long-term consequences to their health and development and are more likely than their peers to struggle with finding housing, employment or becoming victims of exploitation.
+Well-meaning people donate millions of dollars to residential care every year, not knowing that 80-90% of these children have a living parent and are not orphans at all.
+Catholic Relief Services, Maestral International and their partners are changing the way society cares for children.
+Changing the Way We Care℠: 1) Helps children remain with, or return to, safe and nurturing families; 2) Directs - or redirects – resources to strengthen families and advocates for policies to support and strengthen families; and 3) Works with governments to strengthen systems that strengthen families.

 Catholic Relief Serviceswebsite: https://www.crs.org/